google/dopamine/docs/api_docs/python/prioritized_replay_buffer/WrappedPrioritizedReplayBuffer.md

 Wrapper of OutOfGraphPrioritizedReplayBuffer with in-graph sampling.

+Usage:

-Usage: To add a transition: call the add function.
+*   To add a transition: Call the add function.

-To sample a batch: Query any of the tensors in the transition dictionary.
+*   To sample a batch: Query any of the tensors in the transition dictionary.
     Every sess.run that requires any of these tensors will sample a new transition.

 ## Methods